Apple : Violated Qualcomm Patent, U.S. Trade Judge Rules --2nd Update | MarketScreener

 The U.S. Federal Trade Commission also filed suit against Qualcomm in 2017, focusing on the chip company's allegedly monopolistic practices.
 Qualcomm, which denies the claims and says its pricing practices are fair, has countered by alleging that Apple violated its patents in Germany, China, the U.S. and other jurisdictions.
 Judge Lucy Koh, who is overseeing the FTC case, is expected to make a decision in the coming weeks.

-In a separate case brought by Qualcomm, a jury in San Diego this month found that Apple violated the same Qualcomm patent that ITC commissioners ruled on Tuesday.
+In a separate case brought by Qualcomm, a jury in San Diego this month found that Apple violated the same Qualcomm patent that ITC commissioners on Tuesday ruled it didn't violate.
 The jury awarded Qualcomm $31 million in damages for Apple's violation of three patents.

 Qualcomm long supplied Apple with modem chips, which handle wireless connectivity to mobile networks.
-But in a widening battle between the companies, Apple has stopped using Qualcomm modem chips since the iPhone XS's release in 2018.
+But in the widening battle between the companies, Apple stopped using the Qualcomm chips after the iPhone XS's release in 2018.

 Qualcomm had filed both of its ITC cases in 2017, arguing that Apple was violating patents covering techniques to handle data efficiently and extend battery life on mobile phones.